tencentyun/intlcloud-documents/yehe_doc/管理与支持/第三方/Exam Guidance_intl_en.md

 ## Preparing for an Exam

-Tencent Cloud currently offers the Practitioner, Solutions Architect Associate, SysOps Associate, and Solutions Architect Professional certification exams.
+Tencent Cloud currently offers the Practitioner, Solutions Architect Associate, SysOps Associate, Developer Associate, and Solutions Architect Professional certification exams.
 To prepare for the Practitioner exam, you can take the [Tencent Cloud Practitioner course on Coursera](https://www.coursera.org/learn/tencent-cloud-practitioner) for free.
 To prepare for the Solutions Architect Associate exam, you can take the [Tencent Cloud Solutions Architect Associate course on Coursera](https://www.coursera.org/learn/tencent-cloud-solutions-architect-associate) for free.
 To prepare for the SysOps Associate exam, you can take the [Tencent Cloud SysOps Associate course on Coursera](https://coursera.org/learn/tencent-cloud-sysops-associate) for free.
+To prepare for the Developer Associate exam, you can take the [Tencent Cloud Developer Associate course on Coursera](https://www.coursera.org/learn/tencent-cloud-developer-associate) for free.
 To prepare for the Solutions Architect Professional exam, you can take the [Tencent Cloud Solutions Architect Professional course](https://coursera.org/learn/tencent-cloud-solutions-architect-professional) on Coursera for free.

 ## Vouchers